 Unwitting Pawn: He realises too late that he is being used by Yuri Kishida to free her 'mother' from the Underworld, thus sending a new wave of enemies upon the island.
 He then spends the rest of the game trying to fix his mistake.

 What an Idiot: Really?
 The whole "this enormous scale is from my mother" thing didn't tip you off at all that there might be something weird about Yuri?
 To be fair, it's possible she has some sort of clamouring powers.

-Body Horror: After luring Mamoru down to the Underworld, she opens her shirt...to reveal no breasts and a giant face appearing on her chest and stomach.
+Body Horror: After luring Mamoru down to the Underworld, she opens her shirt... to reveal that she has no breasts.
+Instead, a giant face appears on her chest and stomach.
 A 'smiling' giant face, more specifically.
 Enjoy the Nightmare Fuel as it sinks in.

 A popular romance novelist whose sight has been impaired by a traumatic childhood event.
 Born and raised on Yamijima island, he is returning home in order to recover his lost memories.
 In-game, he is able to navigate around by sightjacking his seeing-eye dog Tsukasa.

 Canine Companion: Tsukasa, his seeing eye dog.
 She gets transported to Soji later on.

 Decoy Protagonist: From the beginning, the game makes it look like he's the main character.
 He dies at the end of the first half of the game.

 Spirit Advisor: Becomes this to other characters once he is absorbed by Mother.

 TsunDere: Behaves like this towards Mamoru early on, softening up once she learns to trust him more.